Frequently asked questions on country-by-country reporting

 This space allows companies to include any information that may assist in the understanding of information provided elsewhere in the CbC report.
 For example, a brief note indicating the data sources used should be included in Table III.

 When determining the source of information to be reported, consideration should be given to the timing of when the data sources are available relative to the due dates of the CbC report.
-MNEs should also give thought to practices adopted by their industry or competitors to avoid “unfair” comparisons.
+MNEs should also assess practices adopted by their industry or competitors to avoid unfair comparisons.
 Existing data sources should be leveraged, if possible.
-For example, much of the information may be available from sources supporting Forms 5471, 8858 and 8865, the tax account roll forward, and human resources.
+For example, much of the information may be available from sources supporting IRS Forms 5471, 8858 and 8865; the tax account roll forward; and human resources.